-California has nearly 262 hydro plants, which are mostly located in the eastern mountain ranges and have a total dependable capacity of about 13,765 MW of capacity.
-The state also imports hydro-generated electricity from the Pacific Northwest.
+California has 287 hydrogeneration plants, which are mostly located in the eastern mountain ranges and have a total dependable capacity of about 21,000 MW.
+The state also imports approximately 4 percent of its hydro-generated electricity from the Pacific Northwest.

-The larger hydro plants on dams in California (such as Shasta [pictured on the right in this U.S. Bureau of Reclamation photo], Folsom, Oroville, etc.) are operated by the U.S. Bureau of Reclamation and the state's Department of Water Resources.
-Smaller hydro plants are operated by utilities, mainly Southern California Edison, Pacific Gas and Electric Company and Sacramento Municipal Utility District.
+The larger hydro plants on dams in California (such as Shasta [pictured], Folsom and Oroville) are operated by the U.S. Bureau of Reclamation and the state's Department of Water Resources.
+Smaller hydro plants are operated by utilities, mainly Southern California Edison, Pacific Gas and Electric Company and the Sacramento Municipal Utility District.

-Two types of conventional hydroelectric facilities are dams and run-of-river.
-Dams raise the water level of a stream or river to an elevation necessary to create a sufficient elevation difference (water pressure, or head).
+Three types of conventional hydroelectric facilities are dams (pondage), run-of-river and pumped storage.
+Dams raise the water level of a stream or river to an elevation necessary to create a sufficient elevation difference.
 Dams can be constructed of earth, concrete, steel or a combination of such materials.
 Dams may create secondary benefits such as flood control, recreation opportunities and water storage.
-Run-of-river, or water diversion, facilities typically divert water from its natural channel to run it through a turbine, and then usually return the water to the channel downstream of the turbine.
+Run-of-river, or water diversion, facilities typically divert water from a natural channel to a course with a turbine, and then usually return the water to the channel downstream of the turbine.

 Pumped storage methods include both typical on-stream conventional and modular off-stream technologies.
 The major differences between modular pumped storage (MPS) and conventional pumped storage is that MPS systems are much smaller, use closed water systems that are artificially created instead of natural waterways or watersheds, and sites are selected with predetermined elevation differences so that modular pre-engineered equipment can be used.
 With the exception of evaporative losses, reservoirs are charged only once, either with groundwater or even municipal wastewater.